FelixBer/FindFunc/README.md

 Further GUI usage

-* Rules can be edite by double-clicking the Data column
+* Rules can be edited by double-clicking the Data column
 * Rules can be inverted (negative match) by double clicking the invert-match column
 * Rules can be enabled/disabled by double clicking the enabled-column
 * Sorting is supported both for Rule-List and Result-List